FaithAlone.net

 Fifthly, the passage does not say "there is a well in Baca".
 It says "those passing through the valley of Baca make it a well; the rain also filleth the pools".
 This is referring to people digging places - plural - for rainwater to accumulate, or digging into sand until they reach a waterline, which doesn't describe the Zamzam well at all.
 Some also interpret this verse metaphorically, as valley of Baca is sometimes translated "valley of weeping", and this could in that case refer to the (happy or sad) tears of the pilgrims.

 In summary, the valley of Baca, sometimes translated "valley of Weeping", was likely a valley just outside of Jerusalem.
 It is definitely not the city of Mecca, over 1,100 kilometers away.
-Even if it were to be about Mecca, that would say nothing about Muhammad, and whether he was God's prophet, for the same reason that all the Biblical mentions of Judah don't make Judas Iscariot - who preached in Judea - God's prophet.
+Even if it were to be about Mecca, that would say nothing about Muhammad, and whether he was God's prophet, for the same reason that all the Biblical mentions of Judea don't make Judas Iscariot - who preached in Judea - God's prophet.

 Song of Solomon 5:16